Dominic-Mu/dsc-phase-5-group-14-project/README.md

               c).
 43 instances of class 1 are incorrectly predicted as class 0 (false negatives). d).
 12 instances of class 0 are incorrectly predicted as class 1 (false positives).

-iii.
+i.
+Accuracy (0.9654):

+Accuracy is the ratio of correctly predicted instances to the total instances.
+An accuracy of 0.9654 indicates that the model is correct in its predictions about 96.54% of the time.

+ii.
 Classification Report:

      a).
 The precision for class 0 is high (0.97), indicating that when the model predicts class 0, it's correct 97% of the time. b).
 The recall for class 1 is lower (0.70), indicating that the model is capturing only 70% of the actual instances of class 1. c).
 The weighted average F1-score is 0.96, indicating a good balance between precision and recall across both classes.

-Iiv.
+iii.
 Macro and Weighted Averages:

 The macro average gives equal weight to each class.